MID-TERM CONFERENCE

 Authors: Andreas Krenz, Vladislav Reimer, Jan Koch

-Andreas Krenz, FRA IFAM
+Andreas Krenz, Fraunhofer IFAM

 Hybrid Twin of the Resin Transfer Molding Process